j-c-w/mlc/src/main/scala/lower_ast/README.md

 	- We convert the 'ASTExpInfixApp' and 'ASTUnOpApply' construction into a normal function application construction.

+	- Rename functions and vals so that they are unique.

 Things that immediately follow this pass are:

 	- Curried functions are put in a better format for manipulation.